-In ``Aircraft'' image generation example in the bottom right panel of Figure~\ref{fig:image_gen_examples}, JoCo found a clever way around the constraint that no individual tokens can be related to the word ``aircraft''.
+In the ``Aircraft'' image generation example in the bottom right panel of Figure~\ref{fig:image_gen_examples}, JoCo found a clever way around the constraint that no individual tokens can be related to the word ``aircraft''.
 The individual tokens ``lancaster" and ``wwii" produce images of towns and soldiers (rather than aircraft), respectively, when passed into the image generation model on their own (and are therefore permitted according to our constraint).
-However, since the Avro Lancaster was a World War II era British bomber, it is unsurprising that these two tokens together produce images of military aircraft.
-In this case JoCo was able to maximize the objective by finding a combination of two tokens that is strongly related to aircraft despite each individual token not being strongly related.
+However, knowing that the Avro Lancaster was a World War II era British bomber, it is less surprising that these two tokens together produce images of military aircraft.
+In this case JoCo was able to maximize the objective by finding a combination of two tokens that is strongly related to aircraft despite each individual token not being related.